Anar085/Unit1/Project/documentation.md

 ![image](https://github.com/user-attachments/assets/82d4bbea-9973-41dc-b0ba-20ed9978c34e)

 **Fig 1** System Diagram showing the minimal requirement for the hardware and software used for proposed solution.
-The lock indicates encryption.
+The lock indicates reverse encryption.